Git-Fg/Eve_Project/research_docs/linguistic_theories.md

 ### Definition and Core Concepts

-Ethnolinguistic Vitality Theory (EVT) is a sociolinguistic framework that examines the ability of a language group to maintain and protect its existence as a collective entity with a distinctive identity and language[1](https://sciendo.com/fr/article/10.2478/sm-2023-0002)  [2](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781118611463.wbielsi046).
+Ethnolinguistic Vitality Theory (EVT) is a sociolinguistic framework that examines the ability of a language group to maintain and protect its existence as a collective entity with a distinctive identity and language [1](https://sciendo.com/fr/article/10.2478/sm-2023-0002)  [2](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781118611463.wbielsi046).
 The theory considers two main aspects:

 1. Sustainability (Su): The ability of a language to continue being used across generations.
 2. Strength (S): The power and influence of the language within its social context.